Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 Execute the following [`files upload`](/developers/cli_commands/files/upload) command to upload your offer content to Storj using SPCTL:

 ```
-./spctl files upload OFFER_CONTENT.tar.gz
+./spctl files upload <offerContentArchive>
 ```

-Replace `OFFER_CONTENT.tar.gz` with the name of the archive with your prepared solution or data.
+Replace `<offerContentArchive>` with the name of the archive with your prepared solution or data.

 As a result, SPCTL generates the `resource.json` file with information for TEE on how to access your uploaded offer content.
 Copy this file to the Provider Tools directory.

 ---

-**Expected step result:**
+**Expected step results:**
-- prepared, packed, and uploaded offer content;
+- Prepared, packed, and uploaded offer content
 - `resource.json` with information to access the offer content.

 ## Step 2.
 Set up accounts

-### Types of accounts
+Offer providers need the following Super Protocol accounts:

-_User Account_ is the main wallet you use to create and manage orders.
-It is your Testnet Account provided by Super Protocol.
+- _Testnet user account_.
+It is your main Testnet account provided by Super Protocol.

-To become a provider, you also need three provider accounts:
+- Three _provider accounts_:

-1. _Authority Account_ – to manage your provider.
-It is your main provider account on Super Protocol.
+  + _Authority account_. it is your main provider account on Super Protocol.

-2. _Action Account_ – to manage your offers.
-This account executes actions on behalf of the Authority Account.
+  + _Action account_.
+It executes actions on behalf of the authority account.

-3. _Token Receiver Account_ – to receive rewards in TEE tokens for providing offers on Super Protocol.
+  + _Token receiver account_.
+It receives rewards in TEE tokens for providing offers on Super Protocol.

----

 ### Create accounts

 Use Provider Tools to generate all three provider accounts.

 Go to the directory where you downloaded Provider Tools and run the `./provider-tools setup` command.
 The tool will request your Testnet Access Token and then ask if you need to create the provider accounts:

 `Do you need to generate a new Authority account?`<br/>
 Select `Yes`.